Hyperbolic models of transitive topologically Anosov flows in dimension three: Birkhoff sections and orbital equivalence classes.

-In \cite{bonatti-guelman} the proof is done just for the case when $m(\gamma,B)=m(\gamma,B')=1$, but it can be adapted to the general setting.
-Observe that a $\phi_t$-isotopy is defined by pushing along flow lines with a continuous and bounded function $s:\U\to\R$.
-To obtain a bounded function it is essential the hypothesis of tameness.

-The following proposition will be used for the proof of theorem \ref{thmA-statement}.
-It states that given two $\phi_t$-isotopic local Birkhoff sections $B$ and $B'$ at $\gamma$, it is possible to interpolate them to create a new local Birkhoff section that coincides with $B'$ near $\gamma$ and with $B$ outside a neighbourhood of $\gamma$.
+The following proposition is used for the proof of Theorem \ref{thmA-statement}.
+It states that given two $\phi$-isotopic local Birkhoff sections $B$ and $B'$ at $\gamma$, it is possible to interpolate them to create a new local Birkhoff section that coincides with $B'$ near $\gamma$ and with $B$ outside a neighborhood of $\gamma$.